 Week One – Keep the Incision Site Clean

 The day you return home from surgery, it will not be necessary to check on the incision site, as Dr. Marin will clean the area to prevent infection and apply fresh, clean dressing.
-However, a day or two after surgery, the dressing may become loose, and eventually the area will require cleaning.
+However, a day or two after surgery, the dressing may become loose, and eventually, the area will require cleaning.
 Every day, you should check the incision site for signs of infection.
 If the dressing becomes loose before Dr. Marin has advised you to replace it, you can use medical tape to keep it in place.

 If you are advised to clean the incision, wash your hands and use an unscented, anti-bacterial soap such as Dial, along with water.
 Gently clean the incision area using a soft towel, but do not vigorously rub the area.
-Avoid use of alcohol, hydrogen peroxide, or other products.
+Avoid the use of alcohol, hydrogen peroxide, or other products.
 Pat the area dry or let it air dry.

 If you are advised to change your bandages, wash your hands and then gingerly remove the tape that is holding the dressing on.
-Wash your hands again, and then apply clean dressing over the incision and hold in place with medical tape.
+Wash your hands again, and then apply a clean dressing over the incision and hold in place with medical tape.